jamshaidsohail5/cube-lang/readme.md

 Compared to programming languages that have more complex syntax, this is easier for humans to read, but more challenging for machines to process.
 Cube uses a flexible [dependency grammar](https://en.wikipedia.org/wiki/Dependency_grammar) inspired by pseudocode, and shares its readable coding style with other similarly-inspired languages, including [Basic](https://en.wikipedia.org/wiki/BASIC), [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)), [Ruby](https://github.com/ThibaultJanBeyer/cheatsheets/blob/master/Ruby-Cheatsheet.md) and [SQL](https://en.wikipedia.org/wiki/Select_(SQL)).

+A second source of inspiration is dependency grammar, a flexible framework used in Computational Linguistics for processing a wide variety of different natural languages.
+Cube uses a dependency grammar that is easily extended to other languages.
+This allows the creation of domain specific languages as well as integrating the core features of different programming languages (such as functional programming and SQL) into a single consistent syntax.

 ## Algorithms and Pseudocode

 [![pseudocode](https://img.youtube.com/vi/gcQMBK53UjI/0.jpg)](https://www.youtube.com/watch?v=gcQMBK53UjI "pseudocode")